bat52/cheap_pie/README.md

 # cheap_pie
-a python tool for chip validation
+A python tool for chip validation

 "Cheap Pie" is a python tool for chip validation.
 The name is a translitteration of "chip py" for obvious reasons.